 />

-The Reparative Technology Lab studies urban technologies, collects data, and builds tools and visualizations to expose the inequities behind urban technologies and contribute to repairng the relationships by acknowledging and addressing past harms.
+The Reparative Technology Lab studies urban technologies, collects data, and builds tools and visualizations to expose the inequities behind urban technologies and contribute to repairing the relationships by actively acknowledging and addressing past harms.

 We investigate urban technologies' process of collecting data and training algorithms that render historical harms invisible during the measurement, training, and deployment processes.

-We develop actionable and reparative algorithms that have direct implications for racial justice in housing policy.
+We develop actionable and reparative algorithms that have direct implications for racial justice.

-Our approach is uncover how these systems formalize present-day outputs in ways that disconnect them from past wrongs — and to work toward redress.
+Our approach is to uncover how urban technologies formalize present-day outputs in ways that disconnect them from past wrongs — and, by doing so, to shift the work of creating urban technologies toward redress.

 Journal of Urban Affairs